fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 > You need to copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains **fusioncharts.java** file under `fusioncharts-suite-xt > integrations > java > fusioncharts-wrapper` folder.
-This folder will also contain FusionCharts-Java native **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/java '@@open-newtab')**.
+This folder will also contain FusionCharts Java native **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/java '@@open-newtab')**.
 The folder structure is shown below:

 ![JSP Js Folder]({% site.baseurl %}/gif/jsp-folder-structure.gif)